about

 she/they

 victoria helena currently maintains a studio practice in Hackney.
 In addition to commissioned public artworks, victoria helena’s pieces reside in private collections across the United States and Europe.
-They are an alumnus of the Royal College of Art, having earned a Masters in Sculpture with distinction in 2019. victoria helena has also participated in the 58th International Venice Biennale, been shortlisted for the prestigious Mark Tanner Sculpture Prize, and completed the coveted Benson-Sedgwick Residency.
+They are an alumnus of the Royal College of Art, having earned a Masters in Sculpture with distinction in 2019. victoria helena has also participated in the 58th International Venice Biennale, been shortlisted for the prestigious Mark Tanner Sculpture Prize, the Ingot Prize, and completed the coveted Benson-Sedgwick Residency.